-The 2019 KTM 1290 Super Duke GT has broken cover at Intermot, Cologne.
+The 2019 KTM 1290 Super Duke GT broke cover at Intermot, Cologne in 2018.
 The new bike gets a raft of technical upgrades including a 6.5” TFT dash, Quickshifter+ and lean-angle sensitivity for braking and traction control.

 KTM have also squeezed an extra few horsepower (175bhp) from the 1,301cc V-twin LC8 engine using revised resonator chambers, titanium inlet valves and new engine mapping.
 All that power is harnessed using riding modes including a racy Track setting.